Llangelynnin, Gwynedd: St Celynnin's Church

 The parish church is dedicated to Saint Celynnin.
-The church dates from the 13th century and was extensively restored and probably extended in the late 15th or early 16th century.
+The church dates from the 13th century and was extensively restored and probably extended in the late 15th or early 16th centuries.
 It had minor restorations in the 19th and 20th centuries but retains most of its medieval character.
 There is a 17th-century porch and bellcote at the south end, with a bell inscribed with the date 1660.

 The interior of the church includes 17th-century wall paintings with texts and a skeletal figure.
-The benches date from about 1823 and record the names, addresses and occupations of their nineteenth-century occupants.
+The benches date from about 1823 and record the names, addresses and occupations of their 19th-century occupants.
+Richard Haslam, Julian Orbach and Adam Voelcker, in their Gwynedd volume of the Buildings of Wales series, call it "one of Caernarvonshire's least disturbed interiors".

 The church is disused, and is a Grade I listed building.

 Location, history and amenities

 Llangelynnin sits on a slope above Cardigan Bay to the north of Tywyn.
 The A493 road and Cambrian Coast railway pass through the village, although the railway station closed in 1991.

 The poet and scholar John Morgan was born in the village and Abram Wood, a famous Welsh gypsy, was buried there in 1799.

-The community of Llangelynin includes the larger village of Llwyngwril, the village of Tonfanau and the hamlet of Rhoslefain within its boundaries.
+The community of Llangelynnin includes the larger village of Llwyngwril, the village of Tonfanau and the hamlet of Rhoslefain within its boundaries.
 It has an area of 2,154 hectares and a population of 708 (2001 census), reducing to 673 at the 2011 census.